sophiajt/jntrnr.github.io/_posts/2015-10-28-transparency.md

 * Can it delete what we give it?
 * Does it return anything?
 * Does it throw any exceptions?
-* Does it have any permanent effect on our system (eg, send files over the network, add to a database, launch the missiles?)
+* Does it have any permanent effect on our system
+    * eg) send files over the network, add to a database, launch the missiles?

 Without this knowledge, we resort to aggressively testing, commenting, and using naming and coding conventions to get the idea across.